A customer makes a fraud claim at their bank when an unauthorized transaction occurs on their account.

-You can resolve disputes on the Disputes page of your Paystack Dashboard.
-You can respond to a chargeback either by accepting, or declining the claim.
-Here are what it means to do either:
+You can resolve fraud claims on the Disputes page of your Paystack dashboard.
+You can choose to either accept the fraud claim or decline it.

 When a fraud claim is accepted, we'll deduct the funds from your next payouts and make a refund to the customer.

-At the moment, Paystack doesn't charge you a penalty when you accept a fraud claim and we also reverse our transaction fees along with the rest of the payment to the customer's bank account once the fraud claim is accepted.
+Paystack doesn't charge you a penalty when you accept a fraud claim, however, the full transaction amount is reversed to the customer's bank account once the fraud claim is accepted for a full refund.

-Declining a fraud claim: This means you have successfully provided value for the payment made and you will not be able to retrieve the value provided.
+This means you have successfully provided value for the payment made and you will not be able to retrieve the value provided.
 In this case, you'll be required to provide details showing that value was provided for the payment made.
 In addition, you’re required to provide information that'll be useful in helping the bank or law enforcement authorities recover the funds from whoever made the fraudulent payment and benefitted from the transaction.

 - Customer Name: The name of the customer who initiated the transaction as stated in their identification document.

-- Customer Phone Number: The customer's phone number on your records.
+- Customer phone number: The customer's phone number in your records.

-- Details of product/service provided: A description of goods or services rendered
+- Details of product/service provided: A description of the goods delivered or the services rendered.

-- Account details: If you provide a service where funds are transferred to a bank account, please provide the bank account where the funds were transferred to in the "Reason for Declining Chargeback" text box, along with any further comments you might have.
+- Account details: If you provide a service where funds were transferred to a bank account, you will need to provide the bank account where the funds were transferred to in the "Reason for Declining Chargeback" text box, along with any further comments you might have.